"Warrants a Long Vacation... or Multiple Return Visits." - Reviewed by Lisa

 - Lisa says: “I’ll never forget unearthing a great bottle of ’62 vintage Port in a dusty, old, forgotten bodega.”

-- Miguel says: “Try racing a Porsche for a day in Portimoa … beats lying on the beach!”
+- Miguel says: “Try racing a Porsche for a day in Portimão … beats lying on the beach!”

-There are definitely two Algarves; one bustling with tourists packed into high-rise hotels and cheek-by-jowl apartments and the other “authentic” Algarve.
+There are definitely two Algarves: one bustling with tourists packed into high-rise hotels and cheek-by-jowl apartments and the other “authentic” Algarve.
 Of course, you can easily guess which one TRIPWIX is interested in!
 We went in search of the tranquil Algarve, where you can engage with the true essence of a community renowned for its warmth, generosity and natural beauty.

 - About 2-1/2 hours from Lisbon